Regardless of what industry or profession you are in, if you’re a leader, you’re a writer.

 Find out what content gets the best performance based on the topic you’re planning to cover.

 Don’t just write like a leader, design like one too, and make your writing stand out.

 A great way to show your vision in a highly approachable way.

-Deepak Chopra, a widely respected Indian American author and public speaker, once said that “enlightened leadership is spiritual if we understand spirituality not as some kind of religious dogma or ideology but as the domain of awareness were we experience values like truth, goodness, beauty, love and compassion, and also intuition, creativity, insight and focused attention.”
+Deepak Chopra, a widely respected Indian American author, and public speaker, once said that “enlightened leadership is spiritual if we understand spirituality not as some kind of religious dogma or ideology but as the domain of awareness where we experience values like truth, goodness, beauty, love, and compassion, and also intuition, creativity, insight and focused attention.”

 I find it interesting that Mr. Chopra speaks about “creativity, insight, and focused attention” in his message.
-If you look at the 11 tools that are available to you in this article, you will see that in one way or another they fit into one of these three values that denote an enlightened leader.
+If you look at the ten tools that are available to you in this article, you will see that, in one way or another, they fit into one of these three values that denote an enlightened leader.
 They raise your potential, and that gives you the ability to raise the potential of others around you.

 Imagine now the power of your words.
-Your own mental projections displayed on a page in harmonious wonder and it’s those words, your words that land the big contract, motivate the work floor out of a slump, or drive sales through the roof.
+Your own mental projections are displayed on a page in harmonious wonder, and it’s those words, your words, that land the big contract, motivate the work floor out of a slump, or drive sales through the roof.
 The power of these 11 tools and the confidence that made you a leader will drive your success and the success of those around you to heights you never imagined possible.

 If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!